Man Utd finally end 232-day winless away run with Partizan victory | Goal.com

 Since then it has been nothing but misery for the Reds on the road, with 232 days passing between that triumph and Thursday's narrow win.

-That winless run, spanning four draws and seven defeats, was their worst since 1979, when Dave Sexton's men also went 11 games without joy away from home.
+That winless run, spanning four draws and seven defeats, was their worst since 1989, when they also went 11 games without joy away from home.

 Memories of those March celebrations in the Parc des Princes must feel like a distant memory for Solskjaer, who had yet to be named as the definitive successor to Jose Mourinho.